masade/vue-grideditor/readme.md

 - [ ] Ability to choose columns - dynamic based on data
 - [ ] Search based on coloumns

+License
 (c) 2017 Paresh Masade, Released under the MIT License.
+Copyright notice and permission notice shall be included in all copies or substantial portions of the Software.

+Authors
+Paresh Masade / @masade